PrizmDoc® v14.2 Release - Updated

 The Microsoft Office rendering engine may make external requests for image data, text data, or reveal information about your system.
 If you are using the MSO rendering mode, we recommend you do the following:

-• To avoid revealing information about your server, set the fileTypes.excel.formulas.autocalculate.enabled Central Configuration parameter to false.
+• To avoid revealing information about your server, leave fileTypes.excel.formulas.autocalculate.enabled Central Configuration set to false (the default).
 This will block re-calculation of spreadsheet formulas during the rendering, including the following formulas:

 • CELL("filename")